wilkin547/docs.es-es/docs/framework/unmanaged-api/debugging/icordebugvariablehome-getargumentindex-method.md

 ## <a name="parameters"></a>Parámetros

 `pArgumentIndex`\
-[out] Un puntero en el índice del argumento.
+enuncia Puntero al índice del argumento.

 ## <a name="return-value"></a>Valor devuelto